malou-tp-data/sleep-analysis/README.md

 </p>

 **Interpretation.** Both Stroop and PVT reaction times show no clear linear trend with sleep hours.
-Effect sizes are minimal, suggesting that variability is driven more by day-to-day noise or individual differences than by sleep duration.
+Effect sizes are minimal, suggesting that variability is driven more by day to day noise or individual differences than by sleep duration.

 ---